 Yes, God did do all that for us before and has blessed us so much in this nation.
 He provided all the tools and all the blessings, what have we done with this that He gave us?:

 “Then, after doing all those things, I will pour out my Spirit upon all people.
 Your sons and daughters will prophesy.
 Your old men will dream dreams, and your young men will see visions.
 In those days I will pour out my Spirit even on servants—men and women alike.
 And I will cause wonders in the heavens and on the earth— blood and fire and columns of smoke.
 The sun will become dark, and the moon will turn blood red before that great and terrible day of the LORD arrives.
 But everyone who calls on the name of the LORD will be saved, for some on Mount Zion in Jerusalem will escape, just as the LORD has said.
 These will be among the survivors whom the LORD has called.”

 I trembled this past Sunday as I read some of the words above in front of the attendees.
 I don’t dare consider myself a prophet.
 I am no more than an average Joe whose name is Joe and who got a verse from the book of Joel (interestingly).
 So it was as weird as could be to get up and read those very passages as I did.
-And somewhere out of my mouth came more words ‘The city of Charlotte is under attack. (note – the event happened 2 days later) It is up to us to get on our knees and pray for God to intervene.
-He will not, unless we humble ourselves and ask’.
+And somewhere out of my mouth came more words ‘The city of Charlotte is under attack. (note – the shooting and protests events happened 2 days later!)
+It is up to us to get on our knees and pray for God to intervene.
+He will not unless we humble ourselves and ask’.